 Evelyn Maitland Roy

 It was July 2007 and we had just returned from Canada.
 The first thing my husband did was to ring Arrowe Park Hospital, Birkenhead, to enquire after his aunt.
 She was comfortable.
 She would last another night.
-Evelyn, or Jim as she was always known, had been admitted just before we left for our sixteen-day holiday and we feared that we had seen her for the last time.
+Evelyn, always known as Jim, had been admitted just before we left for our sixteen-day holiday and we feared that we had seen her for the last time.
 The first phone-call came in the early hours of that night.
 Colin answered.
 She had taken a turn for the worse.
 Could he come?
 He explained that we were miles away in Malvern but asked them to inform him immediately of any change.
 The call came at dawn.
 The end was peaceful.

-Jim had moved into the house in West Kirby with her sister Mary in 1962.
+Jim had moved into the house in West Kirby, Wirral, with her sister Mary in 1962.
 Already in poor health, Mary died a few months later.
 The tragedy hit Jim badly.
 She turned to her dogs as constant companions.
 She took them on nearby Caldy Hill every day, sometimes twice.
-The daily exercise must also have contributed to her life of ninety-eight years.
-It was on the hill that she wanted her ashes scattered.
+The daily exercise also contributed to her life of ninety-eight years.
+It was on the hill that she wanted us to scatter her ashes.

 Clearing the house